 4. Selling, renting or loaning alumni contact information or usage data:

 Some MFMs will generate revenue from selling, renting, or loaning your alumni's user data to the highest bidder.
 Some call it “Bulk Enrollment,” where your alumni's personally identifiable information is loaded onto a partner’s database, often without your alumni's consent.
 Others will collect aggregated user data and sell that information to data warehouses for ad retargeting or other sophisticated marketing purposes.

 5. Using points/gamification:

 Some discount programs will heavily promote a points or “rewards” program, offering prizes or extra value to incentivize frequent purchases.
 To pay for it, they entice users to make purchases on clearance or unpopular items that, after fees and taxes, will often cost significantly more than retail.
 Additionally, the rewards threshold is set so high that it's unlikely your alumni will ever be able to redeem their points.

 While the Member Funded Model can be enticing because of the low barrier to entry, its business model prevents organizations from offering significant value.
-In the MFM model, engaging alumni takes a back seat to recouping provider costs.
+In the MFM model, engaging alumni take a back seat to recoup provider costs.
 The average discount per transaction is in the range of 4%-12% per transaction.
 Consequently, most MFM programs experience low usage and are forgotten by alumni because of the lack of compelling value to keep them coming back.

 The Organization Funded Model (OFM)